Beauty and the Beast (1934 film): Plot summary

-As the clock strikes ten, a young girl sneaks out of her nursery for a late-night snack of fruit and chocolate—which may be the cause of the strange dream that follows.
+As the clock strikes ten, a young girl sneaks out of her nursery for a late night snack of fruit and chocolate, which may be the cause of the strange dream that follows.
 On her return to the nursery, the Sandman comes to life from the nursery mural, and sends her in a dream to Toyland, inhabited by fairyland characters.
 A trio of identical heralds sing her a welcome song, but also warn her of the Beast she must avoid, lest he eat her.

 The girl witnesses a toy parade and is smitten with a toy soldier ("Ain't he cute?").
 The soldier takes her to Fairytale Land, where they open a huge book titled "Beauty and the Beast" and, reading the text, sing a song about a girl menaced by a monster.
 When they turn the page, the huge, shaggy, half-human Beast leaps out of the book and seizes the girl.
 The toy soldier sends a toy airplane to attack the Beast, and tries to fire a cannon at him, but these tactics prove ineffective.

-Just as it appears that the girl is doomed, she awakes on the floor of her nursery.
-She leaps into her crib and cowers under the covers as the flap of her pajamas falls open, revealing her bare buttocks, and the film ends.
+And just as it appears that the girl is doomed, she awakens on the floor of her nursery, and when she realizes that it was all a bad dream, she leaps into her crib and cowers under the covers as the flap of her pajamas falls open, revealing her bare buttocks.